YottaDB/YDBDoc/MessageRecovery/errors.rst

 SECONDAHEAD, Secondary ahead of Primary: Secondary db possibly updated by process other than Update process.
 Do rollback first.

-Run Time Error: The update process issues this error on finding the Secondary database containing more updates than the Primary.
+Run Time Error: The update process issues this error on finding that the Secondary database contains more updates than the Primary.

 Action: If you allow database updates on Secondary, no action is needed.
 If not, investigate the cause.
 Make sure the database on secondary and primary are consistent.